ole1986/media-linked-library/readme.txt

 4. Upload Browser

 == Changelog ==

+= v1.0.8 =
+- lightbox support by adding rel attribute in A tag (Lightbox plugin is possible required)

 = v1.0.7 =
 - fixed an issue when only width or height is defined in image size